CaptainGabriel/YAMDA/README.md

 The only thing I regret is the way I schedule the services that will later update the local storage.
 I don´t like the way its done but time is not always our friend.

 This app uses all the four components.
+It makes use of the [Retrofit Library](http://square.github.io/retrofit) to perform the access into the web service provided by [tMDB](https://www.themoviedb.org/). in order to cache images I've used [Picasso](https://github.com/square/picasso).

 It also allows the user to set some configurations.
 Down below there is a few images just so you can have a peek at the final result.

+BTW if you touch the small pink fav you can watch the trailer using youtube's app ;).

 ###List of movies with navigation tabs
 ![Ecrã Inicial](http://i.imgur.com/xobTyXK.png?1)